How to use curl scripts to test RESTful web services (GET, POST, etc.)

 Background: How to test REST services and microservices

-There may be better ways to do this, but when I was writing a mobile app — with a JavaScript client written in Sencha Touch, and the server written with the Play Framework — I wrote some Unix curl scripts to simulate GET, POST, DELETE, and PUT request (method) calls to my Play Framework REST/RESTful web services.
+There may be better ways to do this, but when I was writing a mobile app — with a JavaScript client written in Sencha Touch, and the server written with the Play Framework — I wrote some Unix curl scripts to simulate GET, POST, DELETE, and PUT request (method) calls to my server-side Play Framework REST/RESTful web services.

 You can also write REST clients with Scala, Java, and other languages, but for various reasons I wanted to test these web services with curl.
 As an added bonus, you can include scripts like this into your testing and integration process, if you like.
 You can also use the same approach with Nagios to make sure your service is still running.